Accounting for Unobserved Confounding in Domain Generalization: Introduction

-Assume access to observations of variables $(X_1,X_2,Y)$ in two training datasets, each dataset sampled with different variances ($\sigma^2=1$ and $\sigma^2 = 2$) from the following structural model $\mathbb F$,
+Assume access to observations of variables $(X_1,X_2,Y)$ in two training datasets, each dataset sampled with different variances ($\sigma^2=1$ and $\sigma^2 = 2$) from the following structural model,

-$E_{X_1}, E_{X_2}\sim\mathcal N(0,\sigma^2)$, $E_Y\sim\mathcal N(0,1)$ are exogenous. \begin{enumerate}[leftmargin=*, itemsep=0pt, topsep=0pt] \item In a first scenario (\textbf{leftmost panel}) all data (training and testing) is generated \textit{without} unobserved confounders, $H:=0$. \item In a second scenario (\textbf{remaining panels}) all data (training and testing) is generated \textit{with} unobserved confounders, $H:=E_H\sim\mathcal N(0,1)$. \end{enumerate} Each panel of Figure \ref{Fig1} shows performance on \textbf{new} data obtained after manipulating the underlying data generating system; the magnitude and type of intervention appears in the horizontal axis.
-We consider the minimum average error solution, Ordinary Least Squares (OLS), the causal solution, i.e. the linear model with coefficients $(0,1)$ for $(X_1,X_2)$, and Derivative Invariant Risk Minimization (DIRM, the proposed approach described in section \ref{sec_gen}) in different instantiations as a function of a hyperparameter $\lambda$, see eq. (\ref{robust_objective}).
-Three observations motivate this paper.
+$E_{X_1}, E_{X_2}\sim\mathcal N(0,\sigma^2)$, $E_Y\sim\mathcal N(0,1)$ are independent error terms and $H\sim\mathcal N(0,1)$ is an unobserved confounder whose influence is determined by $\eta\in\{0,1\}$\footnote{The motivation for including $\eta$ is to introduce unobserved confounding without increasing the variance of the observed variables.}.
+We consider two data generating scenarios. \begin{enumerate}[leftmargin=*, itemsep=0pt, topsep=0pt] \item \textbf{Leftmost panel} of Figure \ref{Fig1} all data is generated \textit{without} unobserved confounders, $\eta:=0$. \item \textbf{Middle and rightmost panel} of Figure \ref{Fig1} all data is generated \textit{with} unobserved confounders, $\eta = 1$. \end{enumerate} Each panel of Figure \ref{Fig1} shows performance on new data obtained after manipulating the underlying data generating system; the magnitude and type of intervention appears in the horizontal axis.
+We consider the minimum average error solution Ordinary Least Squares (OLS), the causal solution i.e. the linear model with coefficients $(0,1)$ for $(X_1,X_2)$, and Derivative Invariant Risk Minimization (DIRM, the proposed approach described in section \ref{sec_gen}) in different instantiations as a function of a hyperparameter $\lambda$).
+Two observations motivate this paper.